nestauk/ccid_zg_fe_prod_05_fli/privacy-notice-en.md

 ## 1\.
 Introduction

-The Centre for Collective Intelligent Design at Nesta delivers online and in-person workshops to let the public deliberate and be polled on topics and policy measures.
+The Centre for Collective Intelligence at Nesta delivers online and in-person workshops to let the public deliberate and be polled on topics and policy measures.
 We have developed a platform called Zeitgeist which helps us to carry out this work by using content hosting (video, text, images) for explaining policy issues; with interactive polling features and real-time group-level results.
 It is used to support facilitated deliberation of small groups; with functionality to support in-person and remote participation.
-Zeitgeist analyses certain data collected from those workshops to inform and provide recommendations for the topic or policies being discussed.
+Certain data collected from those workshops is analysed to inform and provide recommendations for the topic or policies being discussed.
 This privacy notice together with the workshop information sheet explains how we collect and use your personal data when you participate in our workshops and use Zeitgeist.

 ## 2\.
 Contact details